Learn how to build a six-sided oak cabin for pennies on the dollar.

 With my design fixed, I set about trying to skid all the felled and peeled oak logs we'd need to the construction site . . . and quickly found that Jude knew as much about skidding logs as I did: that is to say, nothing.
 On our first outings, the mule skidded me (through poison ivy) about as much as she skidded the logs . . . but we eventually got our signals straightened out and managed to position the big timbers right where I wanted them, alongside the construction site.

 What we did was cement large, flat rocks together to form seven piers: one for each point of the hexagon, and one pier in the center.
-Since our logs were 13' long-and since the timbers, once notched and stacked, would overlap 6" at each endwe set the piers 12' apart.
-(Note: We sunk the bottom of each column 12" under the ground-below the frost level for our area-and checked the piers' height with a string level.)
+Since our logs were 13 foot long — and since the timbers, once notched and stacked, would overlap 6 inches at each end — we set the piers 12 feet apart.
+(Note: We sunk the bottom of each column 12 inches under the ground — below the frost level for our area — and checked the piers' height with a string level.)
 The fact that the six outer piers were all equidistant from the center one (and from neighboring supports) made the hexagonal foundation very easy to lay out.

 Next, we constructed twelve more columns at points halfway between the original seven.
-(See Fig. 1.)
-First, we built the piers up to ground level ... thenafter setting the sill logs (i.e., those logs which rest directly upon the foundation) in place-we completed the additional columns.
-We built the "midpoint piers" in this fashion for two reasons: In log cabin construction, the alternate sides of the building rise in half-log increments (see Fig. 2) . . . which means that supporting columns must necessarily be of different heights.
-[2) All logs have taper, humps, and bumps.
-For these reasons, it's always best-whenever possible-to set the sill logs (and/or floor joists) atop their main supports first, then raise the other columns to lend additional support to those sill logs or joists ... whatever their heights might be.
+(See Figure 1.)
+First, we built the piers up to ground level . . . then — after setting the sill logs (i.e., those logs which rest directly upon the foundation) in place — we completed the additional columns.
+We built the "midpoint piers" in this fashion for two reasons: In log cabin construction, the alternate sides of the building rise in half-log increments (see Figure 2) . . . which means that supporting columns must necessarily be of different heights.
+All logs have taper, humps, and bumps.
+For these reasons, it's always best — whenever possible — to set the sill logs (and/or floor joists) atop their main supports first, then raise the other columns to lend additional support to those sill logs or joists . . . whatever their heights might be.

 Before starting work, we took a vote and decided that the best way to join the logs in our dwelling was to cut tenons in the ends of the timbers, and then stack the logs.
-(A tenon is made by removingwith a bucksaw, a wedge, and a sledge-- upper and lower surfaces of a log end, leaving just a rectangular tab-a tenonthat's one-half as thick as the log itself.
-See Fig. 3.)
+(A tenon is made by removing — with a bucksaw, a wedge, and a sledge — upper and lower surfaces of a log end, leaving just a rectangular tab — a tenon — that's one-half as thick as the log itself.
+See Figure 3.)
 In other words, the tenons of one row of logs would rest upon the tenons in the row of logs beneath, and so forth.
 This way, the weight of the logs would be what actually holds the cabin together.
 (With uncured oak, of course, adequate weight is no problem.
-For safety's sake, however, we tied the sill logs together with 8" oak pins and secured all other logs with 40-penny spikes.)
+For safety's sake, however, we tied the sill logs together with 8 inch oak pins and secured all other logs with 40-penny spikes.)

-The first structural members to be set in place (after the sill logs, which Tom and I had installed several days before) were the floor joists, which consisted of one 24'long log and four 12' timbers.
+The first structural members to be set in place (after the sill logs, which Tom and I had installed several days before) were the floor joists, which consisted of one 24 foot long log and four 12 foot timbers.
 We secured these to the sill logs by means of mortise and tenon joints.
-(The mortises were quite easily made with a 1 " chisel and provided very clean-looking joints.
-See Fig. 4.)
+(The mortises were quite easily made with a 1 inch chisel and provided very clean-looking joints.
+See Figure 4.)

-At the level of the twelfth log-about 7'10" above the floor joists-we set the loft joists in place.
-These members extend from the corners of the building to a 15'-tall cedar pole that we'd earlier raised in the center of the dwelling (Fig. 5).
+At the level of the twelfth log — about 7 feet 10 inches above the floor joists — we set the loft joists in place.
+These members extend from the corners of the building to a 15 foot-tall cedar pole that we'd earlier raised in the center of the dwelling (Figure 5).
 As with the main floor joists, the loft joists are tied in place by means of mortise and tenon joints.
 (The resulting "spoke and wheel" arrangement makes for an exceptionally solid structure.)

-Finally, to complete the upstairs and downstairs floors we nailed 2 X 6 oak boards on two-toot centers between the spoke-like main floor joists, [2j spiked roughhewn log sections between the loft joists, [3) overlaid both floors with 1" milled oak, and [4j covered the oak subflooring with a layer of particleboard.
+Finally, to complete the upstairs and downstairs floors we nailed 2 by 6 oak boards on two-toot centers between the spoke-like main floor joists, spiked rough-hewn log sections between the loft joists, [3) overlaid both floors with 1 inch milled oak, and 4 covered the oak subflooring with a layer of particleboard.

 Last of all, we "evened up" the cabin's walls at the top (or 16th) log layer by adding half logs to the three "low" walls.

-Twelve oak saplings-each approximately 4" in diameter-come together at the apex of the building to form the roof's skeleton.
-(This gives our loft a ceiling height of 7' in the center and 2-112' at the walls.)
-We bolstered these rafters with 2 X 4 oak stringers spaced two feet apart (on center), then finished the roof off by nailing down [1) 518" particle board and [2) 30-pound rolled felt paper.
+Twelve oak saplings — each approximately 4 inches in diameter — come together at the apex of the building to form the roof's skeleton.
+(This gives our loft a ceiling height of 7 feet in the center and 2 1/2 feet at the walls.)
+We bolstered these rafters with 2 by 4 oak stringers spaced two feet apart (on center), then finished the roof off by nailing down 5/8 inch particle board and 30-pound rolled felt paper.
 At last, we could move into the cabin and forever abandon t he soggy tent we'd occupied for seven long months!
 (Felt paper, of course, isn't a permanent roofing material . . . but it'll get us by in true Arkie fashion until I can rive some oak shakes.)

 Incidentally, our experience over this past winter has been that a sleeping loft is well worth having if you intend to live in your cabin year round.
-A few 15° nights taught me the value of being able to sleep where the heat sleeps ... up over the stove!
+A few 15 degree nights taught me the value of being able to sleep where the heat sleeps . . . up over the stove!

-The traditional method (the one we used) was passed on to us by George, our 73-yearold construction advisor.
-It involves splitting one- to two-foot-long sections of log into wedge-shaped pieces, hammering those pieces into the cracks in the wall, tacking them in place with 6penny nails, and then daubing the area with mud (Fig. 6).
+The traditional method (the one we used) was passed on to us by George, our 73-year old construction advisor.
+It involves splitting one- to two-foot-long sections of log into wedge-shaped pieces, hammering those pieces into the cracks in the wall, tacking them in place with 6 penny nails, and then daubing the area with mud (Figure 6).
 The wisdom of this method is apparent when you realize that the resulting mud/air/wood/mud barrier has much better insulating properties than mud alone (or cement alone), and the materials are ecologically appropriate and (best of all) free for the taking.

-The mud mix we used consisted of 213 of a wheelbarrow full of hardpan clay (dig around ... you've got some too), two shovels full of wood ashes, one shovel full of salt (the kind you can buy at the feed store), and sufficient water to yield a mix. ture of mud pie consistency.
+The mud mix we used consisted of 2/3 of a wheelbarrow full of hardpan clay (dig around . . . you've got some too), two shovels full of wood ashes, one shovel full of salt (the kind you can buy at the feed store), and sufficient water to yield a mixture of mud pie consistency.
 We troweled the mud off with a hand-held board, working from right to left (simply because we're right-handed).

 All told, the materials value of our cabin comes to just $120.
 That includes $5.00 for the cement used in the foundation (a questionable expense where square stones are available), $75 for the felt roofing and particle board, and $40 for assorted nails, spikes, and recycled milled lumber.

 As for yearly maintenance costs . . .
 I'm happy to say we don't have any!
-The logs themselves (which range from 8" to 13" in diameter) are their own insulation and don't need paint, plaster, or putty.
-Given a sound roof overhead, these same timbers could easily furnish my grandson (or yours) with comfortable, durable, aesthetic housing well into the 21 st century.
+The logs themselves (which range from 8 inches to 13 inches in diameter) are their own insulation and don't need paint, plaster, or putty.
+Given a sound roof overhead, these same timbers could easily furnish my grandson (or yours) with comfortable, durable, aesthetic housing well into the 21st century.

-Figure it all up and it comes to about 174 per square foot of living area . . . orlooking at things in a slightly different way-approximately $1.00 invested for each year of the building's expected life.
+Figure it all up and it comes to about 17¢ per square foot of living area . . . or — looking at things in a slightly different way — approximately $1.00 invested for each year of the building's expected life.
 Not bad for a structure that's as comfortable and good-looking as it is solid!